-In addition, the dashboard will include a change log of Greenleaf ONE updates as well as a feed of resources that may be useful to users, including tutorials, trainings and general information.
+For now, the ONE Board includes a change log of Greenleaf ONE updates as well as a feed of resources that may be useful to users, including tutorials, trainings and general information.

 February witnessed another security release for CiviCRM, which we’re actively testing and rolling out.
 Like all releases, there are new features and improvements introduced as well as the ocassional change.
 We like to sort through these in advance, particularly on legacy installations that have more complex plugins and requirements.
 This combined with the fact that the security issues reported a very edge case is allowing us to deploy the release over more time.

 Email deliverability, both for mass email as well as transactional emails, is absolutely vital to the operation of your CRM and your organization.
-While the current systems we use are solid, we are beginning to evaluate adoption of an external provider that focuses exclusively on email systems.
+While the current systems we use are solid, we are actively adopting an external provider that focuses exclusively on email systems.
 More than anything, this is to proactively ensure that emails are delivered consistently and without interruption.
 At present, there is no planned cost increase as a result.
 Any upgrade to such a service reflects our commitment to bringing together the best systems for your organization.

-We’re in the process of developing a client portal whereby Greenleaf ONE users can access additional resources such as our video library, how-to guides, and instruction on using Greenleaf ONE.
-This portal is exclusive to Greenleaf clients and will be a vital resource for individuals wanting to really dig into the toolset and master its capabilities.
-We’re hoping to launch an initial version with some limited resources in early March.
-Stay tuned for more updates on this initiative.
+We’ve launched version 1 of the Greenleaf client portal where Greenleaf ONE users can access additional resources such as a video library, how-to guides, and instruction on using Greenleaf ONE.
+This portal is exclusive to Greenleaf clients and will increasingly become a vital resource for individuals wanting to really dig into the toolset and master its capabilities.
+Again, this is version 1 of the portal.
+We already have revisions and improvements underway and are adding new resources weekly.

 The lastest CiviCRM security release (5.58.1) is introducing new conflicts with Caldera Forms, resulting in both fatal errors and, more commonly, performance issues.
 Likewise, as of February 25th, Caldera Forms has been pulled down from the WordPress extensions directory.
 I think the writing is on the wall.